informatik-mannheim/MSP17-bilderrahmen-ionicapp/README.md

 $ ionic cordova platform add ios
 ```

+To change the default value for the server's address in the settings, change [this line](https://github.com/informatik-mannheim/MSP17-bilderrahmen-ionicapp/blob/master/src/pages/settings/settings.ts#L27).

 After completing the preceding steps successfully the application can be deployed on a device with: